inertia7/timeSeries_sp500_R/README.md

 These plots will help us in our Box-Jenkins Model estimation, but the most important plots that will help with model estimation are the Autocorrelation and Partial Autocorrelation Plots.

 ### Autocorrelation and Partial Autocorrelation Plots
+These plots play a crucial role in time series analysis, because we can estimate our